 Visitors go ‘Potty’ for new piglet Harry

-A new piglet is quite literally hogging the limelight after becoming the first warthog to be born at ZSL London Zoo.
+A new piglet is quite literally hogging the limelight after becoming the first warthog to be born at ZSL London Zoo for nearly 100 years.

 Keepers have named the new baby Harry in a tribute to JK Rowling’s young wizard Harry Potter because Hogwarts is nearly warthog spelt backwards.

-Harry, who was born five weeks ago to mother, Azizla, and father, Little Vern, is now part of the Zoo’s first ever warthog family, leaving visitors quite literally ‘spellbound’.
+Harry, who was born two months ago to mother, Aziza, and father, Little Vern, is now part of the Zoo’s first ever warthog family, leaving visitors ‘spellbound’.

 The piglet isn’t the first Potter to grace the Zoo grounds; in 2000 the makers of the film filmed the Burmese python scene for the 2001 film 'Harry Potter and the Philosopher's Stone'.
 A plaque inside the Zoo's Reptile House commemorates the event.